Generation of entangled photons with a second-order nonlinear photonic crystal and a beam splitter: How to generate entangled light beams by putting the squeezed light into a beam splitter

 If we place a coherent state $|\alpha\rangle$ as the signal light into the photonic crystal, it emits a squeezed state $|-\zeta,\alpha\rangle$, where

-\subsection{How to generate entangled light beams by putting the \\ squeezed light into a beam splitter}
+\section{How to generate entangled light beams by putting the squeezed light into a beam splitter}

-A brief review of Ref.~\cite{Kim2002} is provided in this subsection.
+A brief review of reference~\cite{Kim2002} is provided in this section.

 Figure~\ref{Figure-02} shows a schematic of the injection of the squeezed light into an input port $a$ of the beam splitter; it is expressed as $|-\zeta,\alpha\rangle_{a}$.
 We do not consider the other input port $b$, and we describe it as $|0\rangle_{b}$.
 We let $\hat{a}$, $\hat{b}$, $\hat{c}$, and $\hat{d}$ denote the annihilation operators of ports $a$, $b$, $c$, and $d$, respectively.
+[To avoid misunderstanding, we draw attention to the fact that the operator $\hat{b}$ is different from the Bogoliubov transformed operator $\hat{b}_{\mbox{ s}}(x)$ given by equation~(\ref{Bogoliubov-operator-0}).]
 The 50--50 beam splitter causes the following transformation:

 We examine the state of the light beams emitted from the ports of the beam splitter $c$ and $d$ if we feed $|-\zeta,\alpha\rangle_{a}$ and $|0\rangle_{b}$ into ports $a$ and $b$, respectively.
 Thus, we compute $\hat{B}^{\dagger}(\delta)|-\zeta,\alpha\rangle_{a}|0\rangle_{b}$.